 Permissions and roles:

-- Role required to install the app: System Administrator (admin)
+- To install the application, you require the System Administrator (admin) role.

-When you upgrade the Policy and Compliance Management application, ensure that you also upgrade the Compliance Management Workspace and any other installed GRC applications to the corresponding release version.
-For example, Policy and Compliance Management version 21.x is certified to work with Compliance Management Workspace version 21.x and and other GRC applications of the same 21.x release series.
+When upgrading the Policy and Compliance Management application, ensure that you also upgrade the Compliance Management Workspace and any other installed GRC applications to their corresponding release versions.
+For example, Policy and Compliance Management version 21.x has been qualified to work with Compliance Management Workspace version 21.x and other GRC applications from the same 21.x release series.